-Our responsibility is to express a conclusion on these condensed interim financial statements based on our review.
+Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.
 We conducted our review in accordance with International Standard on Review Engagements (ISRE 2410 "Review of interim financial information performed by the independent auditor of the entity") as adopted for Luxembourg by the "Institut des Réviseurs d'Entreprises".
-This standard requires us to comply with relevant ethical requirements and conclude whether anything has come to our attention that causes us to believe that the condensed interim financial statements, taken as a whole, are not prepared in all material respects in accordance with the applicable financial reporting framework.
+This standard requires us to comply with relevant ethical requirements and conclude whether anything has come to our attention that causes us to believe that the interim condensed consolidated financial statements, taken as a whole, are not prepared in all material respects in accordance with the applicable financial reporting framework.

-A review of condensed interim financial statements in accordance with ISRE 2410 is a limited assurance engagement.
-The "Réviseur d'entreprises agréé" performs procedures, primarily consisting of making inquiries of management and others within the Company, as appropriate, and applying analytical procedures, and evaluates the evidence obtained.
+A review of interim condensed consolidated financial statements in accordance with ISRE 2410 is a limited assurance engagement.
+The "Réviseur d'entreprises agréé" performs procedures, primarily consisting of making inquiries of management and others within the Group, as appropriate, and applying analytical procedures, and evaluates the evidence obtained.

 The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with International Standards on Auditing.
-Accordingly, we do not express an audit opinion on these condensed interim financial statements.
+Accordingly, we do not express an audit opinion on these interim condensed consolidated financial statements.